geoduin/geoduin/README.md

 ## Introduction
-I am an emerging software developer with a passion for full-stack and backend development, data engineering, and DevOps.
-Leveraging my curiosity and creativity, I strive to implement the most optimal software solutions.
-In my free time, I enjoy following news in the logistics, industry, traffic engineering, finance, and technology sectors.
-Beyond these interests, I find great pleasure in drawing and cooking.
+I am a junior software developer with a passion for full-stack and backend development, data engineering, and data science.
+With my strong work ethic, research skills and a bit of creativity, I am able to deliver optimal solutions to my users and myself.

+In my spare time, I enjoy reading literature related to data science, data engineering, Machine learning and urban planning.

+I also enjoy drawing, cooking, running and reading comics.